Bang Goes the Borders 2016 — Saturday, September 17th — 10am to 4pm

 In the meantime, here’s a reminder of last year’s event to show anyone who hasn’t come along before.

 If you’re bringing younger children, we’re working hard to have the same range of suggested workshops for little sisters and brothers and will confirm these over the next few weeks.
 You’re never too young to be a scientist!

 Bang Goes the Borders is hosted by St Mary’s School in Melrose, at the heart of the Scottish Borders.
 For directions to the school please click here.

 Unfortunately we cannot offer onsite parking on the day, however there are a number of carparks in Melrose.
 For more information please click here.

-As in previous years, Bang Goes the Borders site is spilt up into 6 coloured zones with a wide range of workshops and activities for science enthusiasts of all ages.
-The programme will be published here just before the big day, but here are some of the attractions we’ve already confirmed:
+As in previous years, Bang Goes the Borders site will be spilt up into 6 coloured zones with a wide range of workshops and activities for science enthusiasts of all ages.
+The programme will be published here just before the big day, :

-You can find the descriptions of all the workshops and activities in our events summary, but remember that there may be small changes made in the run-up to the event.
+You can find the descriptions of all the workshops and activities in our events summary once it’s confirmed, but remember that there may be small changes made in the run-up to the event.
 Check with us on the day (there will be lots of volunteers wearing red lanyards) or contact us via Facebook if you have any questions.

 There is a cafe serving light snacks and refreshments on site, as well as a designated picnic area.

 First aid posts are clearly signposted and should you have any questions on the day, look out for our volunteers wearing the red lanyards.